 This may involve completing both individual and team assignments online.
 You will have 24/7 access to your course, meaning you can log on and complete assignments at your convenience.

-The majority of UW-Platteville online courses run over a 16-week session for fall and spring semesters or a 10-week summer session.
+Online courses are offered in a 16-week or 8-week session for fall and spring semesters, and a 10-week or 8-week session in the summer.
 One week prior to the start date, also known as Preview Week, you will receive access to your course in Canvas.
 This gives you an opportunity to review the content of the course and complete the required participation policy.

 Online courses are offered in three terms: fall, spring, and summer.
 Course availability varies by semester.
 See our undergraduate online course offerings and graduate online course offerings for more details.
 Winterim courses are not available.

 Review the registration instructions for your courses before you register online.
 Check the calendar for registration and financial aid deadlines.

 Distance Students: Distance students are eligible to register for online courses during open registration periods, given the prerequisites for the course have been met.
 Prior to registering each semester, you must complete the registration agreement hold found in your to-do list in PASS, along with any other holds.
 To complete your registration, a payment covering your tuition will need to be completed by the registration/payment deadline.
 If you have questions, please contact your advisor.
 Your advisor can be found in your PASS student center.